Parallel computation¶

 400%, as the calculation takes 16 units of work on a single core, and 4 time units on an infinite amount of cores.

-In mathematical form, the speedup, S
+In mathematical form, the speedup, S, equals:

 where:

-is the time the regular/unenhanced process takes
+t_enhancedis the time the enhanced process takest_regularis the time the regular/unenhanced process takes

-- For your research project, you need to run a lot of calculations.
+For your research project, you need to run a lot of calculations.
 Each calculation takes 10 hours.
 How do you make optimal use of your computational resources?

 Answer